lpod/lpod-python/doc/level1.rst

       The text part of a paragraph style definition may have exactly the same properties as a regular text style.
 The rules are defined by the §15.4 of the OASIS 1.1 ODF specification, and the API provides the same property shortcuts as for a text style creation.
+Practically, this text part defines the default text style that apply to the text content of the paragraph; any property in this part may be overriden as soon as one or more text spans with explicit styles are defined inside the paragraphs.

       The creation of a full-featured paragraph style takes two steps.
 The first one is a regular odf_create_style() instruction, with a mandatory